What is CleanPowerSF?

 No, you will continue to receive one monthly bill from PG&E. The general look, appearance and set-up of your bill will not change, although CleanPowerSF electricity supply charges will replace PG&E electricity supply charges.

 There are three main components to your electricity service: generation, transmission and distribution.
-Currently, PG&E rolls all three components of your service into one line item called “Current Electric Charges” under the “Account Summary” on the first page of your bill.
+For customers not receiving CleanPowerSF service, PG&E combines all three components of your service into one line item called “Current Electric Charges” under the “Account Summary” on the first page of your bill.

-CleanPowerSF only assumes responsibility for the generation portion of your service.
-Once you become a CleanPowerSF customer, you will see separate lines under the “Account Summary” on your PG&E bill for CleanPowerSF generation charges and PG&E’s electric delivery charges.
+CleanPowerSF assumes responsibility for only the generation portion of your service.
+As a CleanPowerSF customer, you will see separate lines under the “Account Summary” on your PG&E bill for CleanPowerSF generation charges and PG&E’s electric delivery charges.
 You will also see a new page in each bill detailing your CleanPowerSF electric generation charges.

 What is the PCIA?

-The Power Charge Indifference Adjustment (PCIA) is a charge assessed by PG&E. It is intended to ensure that customers who switch to CleanPowerSF pay for certain costs related to energy commitments made by PG&E prior to their switch.
+The Power Charge Indifference Adjustment (PCIA) is a charge assessed by PG&E. It is intended to recover PG&E's above-market costs for generation resources acquired prior to a customer's switch to a third-party electric generation provider.
 When we set CleanPowerSF rates, we reduced our rates by the amount of the PCIA charges so that the total would not exceed PG&E’s current rates.
 Our intention is to protect CleanPowerSF customers from paying more because of the PCIA.

 Who do I call with questions about my CleanPowerSF bill?